120arthur/ExplidingCar/README.md

+The password to the KeyStore: 123456

 ## Overview

 This project demonstrates a flexible and organized approach to NPC spawning, utilizing Unity, Zenject for dependency injection, signal handling, and addressables.

 ## Thinking Process

-The usage of dependency injection through Zenject ensures clean separation of concerns, signal handling allows different components to communicate effectively, and the addressables provide a better manage of memory.
+The usage of dependency injection through Zenject ensures clean separation of concerns, signal handling allows different components to communicate effectively, and the addressables provide a better memory usage.
 The code snippets were designed to be reusable and extensible.

 ### `SpawnerNPCController.cs`